mlherd/donttouchyourface/README.md

      <img src="labeled_dataset.png" alt="" width="640">

 ### Step 2- Train a YOLOv3 model using your dataset

   - **2.A: Install Darknet:**
     - Follow the instructions here or below: https://pjreddie.com/darknet/install/
       - Download Darknet
         - ```git clone https://github.com/pjreddie/darknet.git```
         - ```cd darknet```
-        - Before start building anything, you need to edit the Makefile for OpenCV and want to use GPU.
+        - Before start building anything, you need to edit the Makefile for OpenCV and want to use GPU (You need to install CUDA first.
+See the next step).
 Make sure you have the followinf lines in the Makefile.
            - GPU=1
            - CUDNN=0
            - OPENCV=1